A Theory of Auditability for Allocation Mechanisms: Introduction

 \section{Introduction}

-Scarce resources are oftentimes allocated in a centralized clearinghouse; the designer collects participants' type reports, and chooses an allocation through some publicly announced mechanism.
+Scarce resources are often allocated in a centralized clearinghouse; the designer collects participants' type reports and chooses an allocation through some publicly announced mechanism.
 Some major examples include allocation of public school seats or subsidized housing, auctions for online ads or spectrum licences, and presidential elections.
 In these problems, participants know and observe their own type reports and outcomes, but not necessarily those of others.
-Hence, if the designer uses a mechanism that is different from the promised one, participants or an auditing entity may not be able detect this deviation because of the limited information.
-In this paper, we develop a general theory of auditability to compare mechanisms in terms of how easy it is for participants or some third-party auditing entity to detect such deviations.
+Hence, if there is a deviation from the announced mechanism, participants or an auditing entity may be unable to detect it because of limited information.
+In this paper, we develop a general theory of auditability to compare mechanisms in terms of how easy or hard it is for participants or some third-party auditing entity to detect deviations.

-We apply our theory across a wide range of applications such as allocation problems, single-object auctions, voting with a binary outcome, and choice with affirmative action.
-In all these settings, auditability can be an important consideration given the practical concerns about errors, misconduct and fraud during the implementation stage.
-For example, there have been multiple controversies during the implementation of admissions to Chicago Public Schools (CPS).\footnote{More generally, the need for transparency and auditability in public school assignment has been highlighted in \cite{pathak:17} and \cite{benner/boser:18}.
-The latter argues that the assignment mechanism should be audited by an outside entity to guarantee that the implementation is consistent with enrollment priorities.
+As a main application, we study auditability in allocation problems, addressing practical concerns about errors, misconduct, and fraud in school choice and college admissions.
+For example, there have been multiple controversies during the implementation of admissions to Chicago Public Schools (CPS).\footnote{More generally, the need for transparency and auditability in school choice has been highlighted in \cite{pathak:17} and \cite{benner/boser:18}.
+The latter argues that an outside entity should audit the assignment mechanism to guarantee the implementation is consistent with enrollment priorities.
 Such auditing practices have been adopted by school districts in New Orleans and Chicago \citep{benner/boser:18}.} The Office of Inspector-General (OIG) of Chicago Board of Education \citep{schuler:18} states that in the 2016-2017 admission year:

 \begin{addmargin}[1em]{2em} \textit{``\dots almost every kind of CPS elementary school imaginable improperly admitted students last school year. \dots{} Of more than 18,200 elementary-grade admissions audited, nearly 6,900 failed the audit.
 That’s nearly two of every five."} \end{addmargin}